Jaycee-Zh/OCAD-DIGF6041-1/README.md

 ## actions(decided by Arduino):
 - When either of the players is on the isDrawing status, the motor will roll the paper
 - When both isDrawing is true, servos will move by a large range of angles and the drawn lines will cross with each other.

+Note: The file is written by the author without the help of generative AIs.